 After the meteor shower pelts the house, the boys realize they are now floating somewhere out in space:

-Love that stained-glass window in the stairwell:
+Love that stained-glass window tucked into the stairwell:

 Jon Favreau says, “I came up through independent film, where you’re usually shooting on location.
 I hate when it looks like you shot on a set instead of on location.”

 Frank Oz was the voice of this destructive, red-eyed robot:

 The movie was based on a children’s book by Chris Van Allsburg,

-They had to shoot in order because the sets were destroyed by the end of the movie.
+They had to shoot Zathura in order because the sets were destroyed by the end of the movie.

-Go to TV/Movie Houses to see more!
+Visit my Houses Onscreen page to see more!